Fancy a cuppa of creativity? Tea found to enrich ideas

 However, tea didn’t do much for the respondents’ ‘playfulness’ in terms of name selection, nor their ability to come up with more names as, broadly, they matched the water-drinkers in these two criteria.

 “Although drinking tea improves cognitive creativity, it may not significantly increase the level of playfulness compared to drinking water,” the school said.
+Do you know that every third in the United States takes payday loans online without leaving home?

 “This result is reasonable because tea consumption leads to calmness, a moderate level of arousal, and alertness and these mental states are unrelated to playfulness.”